NPEMasa/encdec-tools/README.md

 # Encode and Decode Tools

-This tools at HTML und PHP Based.
+These tools are convert text.

 ## Description